-One weekend in July, I went alone on a day trip to Mount Mabilog and Lake Pandin in San Pablo, Laguna.
-This has been a long time in planning, postponed a couple of times due to my inability to wake up before 7AM in the morning.
-However, since the last weeks had delivered overcast skies and thunderstorms, I itched to get a little time off from the house and hopefully bask under a happy sun.
+One weekend in July, I went alone on a day trip to Mount Mabilog and Pandin Lake in San Pablo, Laguna.
+I’d always wanted to do this for a long time, but I could never make myself get up before 7 in the morning.
+Since the last weeks had delivered overcast skies and thunderstorms, I itched to get a little time off from the sun and bask under a happy sun.

 After some more laborious minutes, we’ve reached the summit.
-It’s a small grassy clearing, with a view of the green mirror that is Yambo Lake and the brownish Palakpakin Lake.
-I dropped my light backpack on the ground and laid on my back.
+It’s a small grassy clearing, with a view of Yambo Lake and Palakpakin Lake.
+Yambo Lake looks like a vast green mirror, while Palakpakin Lake is muddy.

 There were only two other groups in Mount Mabilog that day.
 Another party would arrive, but that would be much later on.
 It’s astonishing that there weren’t many more visiting mountaineers, unlike in other mountains near Manila, such as Batulao, Pico de Loro and the recently opened Mount Maynoba, where groups of mountaineers congest in the summit and form queues in the trail.